 Volunteers are required to be a minimum of 18 years old.

-Are there any selection criteria to be a Volunteer at Byron WF?
+Are there any selection criteria to be a Volunteer at Byron Writers Festival?

 A love of books, ideas, reading, writing and festivals is a great start.

 Our volunteers are friendly, reliable, punctual, flexible and are team players.

-AS A MINIMUM, we require our volunteers to commit to two FIVE HOUR shifts.
+As a minimum, we require our volunteers to commit to 2 x 5 hour shifts.

 Priority of allocations is given to returning volunteers and to those able to volunteer for more than the minimum two shifts.